jogaudard/ecr_toolbox/README.md

 request and it updates the webpage.
 Side note: you can have the github repo as private and the page as public, showing only your nicest side.

-The full documentation to setup a github actiona can be found in the [github documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow)
+The full documentation to setup a github action can be found in the [github documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow)